sushmakalvakuntla/Update-ReadMe/README.md

 	git clone https://github.com/ca-cwds/react-wood-duck.git

+To get all npm dependencies, from react-wood-duck directory run command as

+	npm link

 Create or Modify the react components by following the [Style Guidelines](https://github.com/airbnb/javascript/tree/master/react).

 After creating or modifying the react components in react-wood-duck/src